ht3ny/ht3ny.github.io/_posts/2020-04-12-unexplored-power-of-biocompatible-electricity.md

 Biocompatible electricity is best described as electricity exposure that can damage pathogens while tolerable by human body for long period.
 The term of biocompatible electricity was first mentioned in 1991 paper written at Albert Einstein College of Medicine by a team of 3 researchers: Professor William D. Lyman, Dr Irwin R. Merkatz, and Dr. Steven G. Kaali.

-The paper titled [_"Biocompatible Electric Current Attenuates HIV Infectivity"_][journal-LymanAtAl] describe <span class="tooltip" data-key="inVitro">in vitro</span> experiments where direct electric current at microcurrent intensity was applied to a solution of retrovirus HIV-1 virus and <span data-key="H9Cell" class="tooltip">[H9 cells][info1]</span> separately.
-Lyman et al. found a **statistically significant reduction in <span class="tooltip" data-key="ReverseTranscriptase">[reverse transcriptase][info2]</span>** activity when HIV virus was mixed with the H9 cells.
+The paper titled [_"Biocompatible Electric Current Attenuates HIV Infectivity"_][journal-LymanAtAl] described an <span class="tooltip" data-key="inVitro">in vitro</span> experiment where direct electric current at microcurrent intensity was applied to a solution of retrovirus HIV-1 virus and <span data-key="H9Cell" class="tooltip">[H9 cells][info1]</span> separately.
+Lyman et al. found a **statistically significant reduction in <span class="tooltip" data-key="ReverseTranscriptase">[reverse transcriptase][info2]</span>** activity when the viral solution was added to H9 cells' solution.
 This directly translates to **reduced or attenuate infectivity** of HIV virus.
 [Lyman et al.][journal-LymanAtAl] hypothesised that electric current might somehow damaged reverse transcriptase enzyme, hence rendering HIV-1 virus unable to replicate inside the H9 cells.
 On the other hand, H9 cells treated with similar treatment were still viable.

 Below are an excerpt and graph from [Lyman et al][journal-LymanAtAl] paper that describe the findings:
 > ### Reverse Transcriptase Assays